CHLD 169: Positively Guiding Challenging Behaviors

 Catalog Course Description

-This course provides an overview of challenging and disruptive behaviors in preschoolers.
-Students will analyze behavioral issues and explore strategies for nurturing children's developmental needs.
-Students will develop positive guidance techniques for modifying inappropriate behaviors.
-Topics of study include attention deficit disorder, aggression and other related topics.
+This course provides an overview of challenging behaviors during early childhood, 0-5 years.
+Students will analyze behavioral issues and explore strategies for nurturing children's developmental needs in early childhood education.
+Students will develop positive guidance teaching techniques for modifying challenging behaviors.
+Additional topics of study include attention deficit disorder, aggression and other related topics.
 18 lecture hours.

 Course Objectives

-• Analyze behavioral consequences of abnormal development and develop specific guidelines and techniques for developmentally appropriate intervention
+• Analyze behavioral cause and consequences of challenging behaviors and develop specific guidelines and techniques for developmentally appropriate intervention.

 Major Course Content